jojozhuang/jojozhuang.github.io/_note/amazon-aws/aws-indexes.md

 2) sdfsdf
 ### 4.2 Network
 1) Security Group vs. Network ACL
-* You can only config allow rules in Security Group.
+* You can only config allow rules in Security Group, you can't config deny rules.
 * The change of security group impacts instance, whereas Network ACL impacts more.
+* When config security group, you need only to set inbound, whereas you have to config inbound and outbound both for ACL.

 2) NAT Instance vs. NAT Gateway vs VPC Endpoint
 * All of them are used to enable internet access for private subnet.